-In fact, it has been proved that moderate quantity of grass fed cow ghee is diet helps in enjoying a few health benefits, which are really good.
-Check here 5 real-life reasons for including ghee in daily diet.
+In fact, it has been proved that a moderate quantity of grass fed cow ghee in the diet helps in enjoying a few health benefits, which are really good.
+Check here 5 real-life reasons for including ghee in your daily diet.

-Grass fed cow ghee strengthens digestion and immunity
+Grass-fed cow ghee strengthens digestion and immunity

-Ghee (unlike other common cooking oils) is loaded with butyric acid content, which is a short chain fatty acid.
-Helpful intestinal bacteria convert fibers into butyric acid and then use that for cleaning and detoxing of intestinal wall.
-In this way a human body creates its own ‘Ghee’.
+Ghee (unlike other common cooking oils) is loaded with a butyric acid content, which is a short-chain fatty acid.
+Helpful intestinal bacteria convert fibers into butyric acid and then use that for cleaning and detoxing the intestinal wall.
+In this way, a human body creates its own ‘Ghee’.

 Grass-fed cow ghee is anti-carcinogenic

-Additionally, according to research, consumption of pure cow ghee decreases the presence of enzymes responsible for unwanted activation of carcinogens in body.
+Additionally, according to research, consumption of pure cow ghee decreases the presence of enzymes responsible for the unwanted activation of carcinogens in the body.
 This study has been published in the Indian Journal of Medical Research.

 Ghee has anti-inflammatory quality

-If pure Cow Ghee is consumed regularly in moderate quantity, it has been proved to have calming effects on the nerves, reduce stress, and induce feel-good hormones in the consumers.
+If pure Cow Ghee is consumed regularly in moderate quantity, it has been proven to have calming effects on the nerves, reduce stress, and induce feel-good hormones in the consumers.
 Fitness expert Rujuta Diwekar in her book, Indian Superfoods has explained that rice, ghee, sugar, and cashews are the foods that people always should include in their diet in moderate quantity.

 Reduces Cholesterol Levels

 Pure cow ghee enhances the secretion of biliary lipids.
 Ghee is a healthier food option if you exercise regularly and consume a balanced diet.
-However, people suffering from high cholesterol count should not consumer ghee on personal discretion.
+However, people suffering from high cholesterol counts should not consume ghee at personal discretion.